This is the motorway service area in Scotland. For the service area on the A11, see Fourwentways.

 The Starbucks was refurbished along with many others in early 2017, introducing a light wood theme throughout the store.

-Welcome Break hold planning permission to build a KFC Drive Thru on the current caravan and motorhome parking area.
-They are also seeking to build six Applegreen Electric units in the car park.
+Welcome Break held planning permission to build a KFC Drive Thru on the current caravan and motorhome parking area, but this has now expired.

 |Cairn Lodge (7 miles)||Services on the M74 and A74(M)||Annandale Water (26 miles)|